greed2411/YDL/README.md

   * [extract audio with youtube-dl on windows](https://stackoverflow.com/a/42745019) - Hack for the [issue](https://github.com/NixOS/nixpkgs/issues/5236)
   * [YouTube download using youtube-dl embedded with Python - 2017](http://www.bogotobogo.com/VideoStreaming/YouTube/youtube-dl-embedding.php) pretty useful summary of important stuff mentioned from [youtube-dl's documentation](https://github.com/rg3/youtube-dl)
   * [Improper documentation for Python](https://github.com/rg3/youtube-dl/blob/master/youtube_dl/YoutubeDL.py) - You are all alone on the sea to understand the code and try if you want to use the package 'youtube_dl' , gave up trying to use the classes.
+  * for format conversion and extracting audio followed [this](http://www.slashgeek.net/2016/06/24/5-youtube-dl-tips-might-not-know/)

 ### Screenshots